Tales for Dreamers

 More than a decade ago, inspired by the writings of Neil Gaiman and Erin Morgenstern, especially her flax-golden tales, I began to write and share short fantasy fiction tales, each paired with an image.

 These tales have proved to be an endless source of delight for many readers.
-There were a few hundred tales at last count, several not yet published, and I keep writing and adding more to the list.
+There were more than a hundred tales at last count, several not yet published, and I keep writing and adding more to the list.

-You can read some of the popular tales now without a subscription.
+You can read some of the popular tales right away without a subscription.

 - to the moon and back